 College is an essential component of the preparation of young adults with disabilities to become productive members of their community.

-AHRC New York City’s Melissa Riggio Higher Education prepares young adults with intellectual disabilities to be competitively employed and to obtain higher earnings.
+AHRC New York City partnered with The City University of New York and the Office for People with Developmental Disabilities to develop a fully inclusive higher education program for students with intellectual and developmental disabilities in New York City.
+The Melissa Riggio Higher Education prepares young adults with intellectual disabilities to be competitively employed and to obtain higher earnings.

 AHRC New York City’s Higher Education programs are available in the following boroughs: